ErikPlachta/website_Example_Client-Requesting-Changes/README.md

 > This is [Erik Plachta](https://www.github.com/erikplachta)'s submission for my first Coding Assignment **Challenge 1: Code Refactor**.
 All content has been reviewed and updated.

-> The update dcode has been [published as a GitHub website](https://erikplachta.github.io/C01/).
+> My updated code has been [published as a GitHub website](https://erikplachta.github.io/C01/).

 > I've also included the [Change Log](./CHANGELOG.md) that I created as I was making changes for easy reference.